 As consumers decide whether or not they can afford to purchase a new iPhone this year, WalletHub turned to a panel of experts for further insight.
 Click on the pictures of the experts below to view their bios and responses to the following key questions:

-- WalletHub’s survey found that nearly 40% more people think a new phone is a necessity this year than last year, and over 70% more people think a new phone is worth going into debt for – why do you think that is?
+- WalletHub’s survey found that more than 1 in 5 people think a new phone is worth going into debt for – why do you think that is?

-- Does it surprise you that just 36% of Americans say they are planning to reduce the cost of their cell phone as a result of the pandemic?
+- Does it surprise you that 27% of Americans say they are planning to increase the cost of their cell phone as a result of the pandemic?

 Ask the Experts

-This report reflects the results of a nationally representative online survey of nearly 450 respondents.
+This report reflects the results of a nationally representative online survey of over 280 respondents.

 After we collected all responses, we normalized the data by age, gender and income so the sample would reflect U.S. demographics.